 Words Definitions RbSource-1600-dual Unit or product Unit RbSource-1600-dual System RbSource-1600-dual and its integrated modules Rb Rubidium Rubidium clock Refers to the smart SRO-5680 model Rubidium Rubidium clock SRO Rubidium clock, model SRO-100 or SRO-5680 Track mode Frequency alignment between a reference and an output signal, regardless of the relative phase position of the two signals.
 Also known as "syntonization" Sync mode Phase alignment between a reference and an output signal.
-Also known as "synchronization" Free-run mode Rubidium clock not locked to any reference, including GPS

-Rubidium clock that was previously locked to a GPS reference but lost it or
+Also known as "synchronization" Free-run mode Rubidium clock not locked to any reference, including GPS Holdover mode Rubidium clock that was previously locked to a GPS reference but lost it or is no longer present

-4. Getting Started
+Getting Started